thecbp/P8105_final/tiff_subanalysis.md

 entries are set to 0, indicating that the patient does not have this condition.

+### Understanding our dataset

+We’ll take a look at the number of cases for each health condition available in our dataset as well as the number of death and SSI levels.

 ``` r
 dist_healthdisease = healthdisease %>%
   select(-postop_ssi_super, -postop_ssi_deep, -postop_ssi_organspace,